 These two elbows from the same dog are normal

-This elbow from a different dog shows advanced arthritis, probably secondary to elbow dysplasia
+This elbow from a different dog shows advanced arthritis, as evidenced by the moth-eaten appearance.
+It is probably secondary to elbow dysplasia

 Damage to cartilage might occur as one event, or be the culmination of many small events over years.
 As swelling occurs, and the joint capsule becomes stretched, pain occurs.
 Your pet will use the joint less because of this pain, leading to muscle atrophy and the inability of the surrounding tendons and muscles to support the joint.
 As the muscular support of the joint weakens the joint capsule, ligaments, and cartilage become further stressed and stretched, leading to even further pain.